What is QDA?

 How much time will my student spend doing school work during the day/year?

-Students are expected to work around five and half hours per school day.
+Students are expected to work 5 to 5.5 hours per school day.
 Students may work up to ten hours pay day to "get ahead" or to "catch up" if they choose.
 At the end of the school year students must have 920 hours of attendance (if they enrolled on the first day of school).

 If my student isn't done when the school year ends what will happen?

 Students may continue to work until their courses expire.

 Can my student enlist in the Military after graduation?